nikkeisadev/Sentry/README.md

 Import the exported backend tables, which will be in the sql folder (in main).
 - The exported database will already contain demo informations for testing.

+### Client initialization 💻
+BEFORE RUNNING THE CLIENT, PLEASE INSTALL THE BACKEND FIRST!
+1. To start the client open the files in Visual Studio code.
+2. Run `main.py` with the play button.
+3. You will see the debug status in the terminal, and it should start booting up.
+4. Login with your login credentials, but first register a new user from the terminal.

 ## Contributing ❗
 As this is a private project, there is no possibility for external contributions.
 However, if you have any suggestions or feedback, feel free to reach out to me.